 The EEO-1 report is not new — it dates all the way back to 1966.
 In the past, filers were required to include reports for both Component 1 and Component 2 data, but the EEOC officially dropped the Component 2 data requirement in September of 2019.

-Therefore, EEO-1 reporting will only look at Component 1 data, which includes information like the number of employees (headcount) who work for the business, organized by job category, race/ethnicity and sex.
+Therefore, EEO-1 reporting will only look at Component 1 data, which includes information like the number of employees (headcount) who work for the business, organized by job category, sex and race/ethnicity.
 Below is a sample of what the Component 1 data report looks like.

 Yes.
 Aside from the EEO-1 report, there are other workforce data reports that may apply to employers, depending on the organization’s type and size.
 Employers should note that they’re legally required to provide this data; it is not voluntary.
 Here’s a rundown of other EEO data reports outside of the EEO-1:

 There are two main factors that make EEO reporting particularly challenging.
 First, the EEOC isn’t shy about making requirement changes.
-Yes, they do a very nice job keeping their website (and the dedicated EEO-1, EEO-3, EEO-4 and EEO-5 web pages) up to date, but you still need to proactively seek out information.
+Yes, they do a very nice job keeping their dedicated web page up to date, but you still need to proactively seek out information.
 Second, gathering data manually for EEO reporting can be a time-consuming and error-prone process.

 B2E Solutions can help you tackle these two challenges in the following ways:

-Editor's note: This blog post was originally published on May 3, 2021, but has been updated to reflect the most recent information for 2024.
+Editor's note: This blog post was originally published on May 3, 2021, but is periodically updated to reflect the most recent EEO reporting requirements and advice.